2025–26 Galatasaray S.K. (women's basketball) season: Pre-season

 On 2 July, Hasan Fırat Okul was appointed as assistant coach for the 2025–26 season.

 The EuroLeague Women 2025–26 season draw took place in Munich, Germany, on July 23, 2025.
 Galatasaray women's basketball team's opponent in the qualifying round, which determined the qualifying and regular season group stages, was Romanian team ACS Sepsi SIC.

 On 4 August, Galatasaray started preparations for the new season with training at the Basketball Development Center.

 On 19 August, Turkish Women's Basketball Super League 2025–26 Season fixtures have been announced.

+April

+On April 18, Dorka Juhász was named the MVP of the 2025–26 EuroLeague Women season.
+The 26 year-old is the youngest ever recipient of the award and has attained a performance efficiency valuation of 16.8 after shooting 52 percent from the field en-route to 12.8 points per game - along with 8.0 rebounds per outing.